adilio/cyberdle/README.md

 1. Read the definition and soak in the clues.
 2. Guess the acronym (letters and numbers totally welcome).
-3. Watch the tiles glow: 🟩 correct spot, 🟨 in the word but shuffled, ⬛ not there.
+3. Watch the tiles glow: 🟩 correct spot, 🟨 in the word but shuffled, ⬛ shaded for not in the acronym.
 4. Solve in six tries or less, then flex your results with the built‑in share card.

 You can play in **Daily mode** (same puzzle for everyone worldwide) or **Random mode** (hit refresh for endless chaos).
 Stats, streaks, and theme preference stick around thanks to localStorage—no accounts or trackers necessary.